-A nearby hotel such as the Marriott Marquis has a sizeable upstairs lobby that we’ve seen used by a lot of people.
+Once again, just looking at GDC, a nearby hotel such as the Marriott Marquis has a sizeable upstairs lobby that we’ve seen used by a lot of people.
 Just go into the hotel and take the escalator up to the atrium that’s full of comfy sofas.

 One publication we knew even set up base in the atrium of the hotel for all their podcast interviews.

 Like anything, space isn’t guaranteed in hotels, and it means taking the media offsite, but it can be an option that works.